-At December 31, 2022, the Company had working capital of \$334,378 (December 31, 2021- \$3,680,609), and a deficit of \$19,475,681 (December 31, 2021- \$16,126,184).
-The Company has a need for equity financing for working capital and exploration and development of its properties.
+At December 31, 2023, the Company had a working capital deficiency of \$501,696 (December 31, 2022-working capital of \$334,378), and a deficit of \$19,611,508 (December 31, 2022- \$19,475,681).
+The Company has a need for equity financing for working capital and for exploration and development of its properties.
 Because of continuing operating losses, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
 It is not possible to predict whether financing efforts will be successful or if the Company will attain profitable levels of operation.
 Material uncertainties as mentioned above cast significant doubt upon the Company's ability to continue as a going concern.